 Ground-breaking battery research from WMG at the University of Warwick has shown that that energy can be transferred from idle electrical vehicles to the national grid to power buildings using vehicle-to-grid technology.
 The research, carried out by Dr Kotub Uddin with colleagues from WMG’s Energy and Electrical Systems group and collaborators from Jaguar Land Rover, has shown that the batteries of these electric vehicles are also not damaged in the process.
 In fact, it even improves the battery life of the vehicle by up to 10% over a year.

 As a result of an expanding global population and fast economic growth, there has been an increase in the global energy demand.
 This has led to increased carbon dioxide emissions despite dwindling natural resources.
 Many alternative renewable energy sources are seen to hamper economic growth due to their greater cost and unreliability.
-However, this new vehicle-to-grid research from WMG creates new possibilities for future of renewable energy where other methods like solar and wind energy lack the flexibility needed to match supply and demand.
+However, this new vehicle-to-grid research from WMG creates new possibilities for the future of renewable energy where other methods like solar and wind energy lack the flexibility needed to match supply and demand.

 Many alternative renewable energy sources are seen to hamper economic growth due to their greater cost and unreliability.